-One lazy night a few friends and I made a spontaneous decision to drive to the Florida Keys.
+One lazy night a few friends and I made a spontaneous decision to drive to the Florida Keys for some Bridge Fishing.
 Our quest to cure boredom has since turned into frequent trips in search of tarpon, snapper, grouper and other great fish.
 What sounded crazy then—to drive about three hours to the Keys for one night to fish for tarpon and grab breakfast at “The Lazy Tarpon” in Islamorada — doesn’t seem so crazy now.
 In fact, after a few trips we began to wonder why we didn’t make these kinds of getaways before.

 The Florida Keys offers a world-class atmosphere that even the most diehard angler can never completely absorb.
 It is a paradise for fishermen, yet many Floridians forget that it’s right out our backdoor.
 No matter how many times we make our way over the first span of bridges leading into Key Largo, we always marvel at the clear blue water of the Atlantic and greener hues of the Gulf stretching as far as the eye can see.
 The view makes us chatter with anticipation of what lies ahead.
 The possibilities are endless.
 With over 40 bridges and hundreds of miles of coastline, a trip to the Keys gives you plenty of options.
 Gather up your best fishing buddies (the more the merrier), load up the gear, crank up the good tunes and hit the road.
 Split up the bill and you have yourself a mini-vacation that won’t break the bank, no matter where you’re coming from.

 This past fall, a few fishing buddies and I piled into a truck with a bed full of tackle boxes, coolers, rods and reels, castnets, along with whatever else we could comfortably cram and headed southbound.
 We departed Stuart around noon, hoping to make it to Key West in time for dinner.